ashiq97/todoey/README.md

 Description
 --
-Todoey is a todos Application.
-Anyone can Shedule his/her tasks . he/she can search the task and also sort the task whether the task is completed or Not. he/she can Assign any task or can edit or change or can update or can delete any task . this application is fully followed by CRUD operation.
+Todoey is a todos Application using Asp.net mvc 5 approach.
+Anyone can Shedule his/her tasks . he/she can search the task and also sort the task whether the task is completed or Not. he/she can Assign any task or can edit or change or can update or can delete any task . this application is fully followed by
+CRUD operation.
 <br>